 Pesky Plantar Fasciitis

-Plantar Fasciitis is the most common reason people experience pain on the bottom of their heel.
+Plantar Fasciitis is one of the leading causes of foot pain in women.
+Plantar Fasciitis is the most common reason women experience pain on the bottom of their heels.
 The plantar fascia is a long thin ligament that connects the front of your foot to your heel to provide arch support.
 When too much pressure is put on the foot due to either weight gain or improperly fitting shoes, the tissues can become swollen and ultimately cause foot pain.
-Most often pain due to plantar fasciitis is noticed on the bottom of your foot near the heel, and is particularly noticeable after a prolonged period of sitting or lying down.
+Most often pain due to plantar fasciitis is noticed on the bottom of your foot near the heel and is particularly noticeable after a prolonged period of sitting or lying down.
 Though pain usually subsides after a few minutes of walking, the pain can sometimes worsen due to excessive activity.

 What you can do…